Lesson Studio Teachers – Normal

 Paul Huppert began violin studies at the age of seven.
 Moving rapidly through the Suzuki method, his performing experience both as a recitalist and soloist with orchestra began at the age of nine.
 While a student at the Cincinnati College-Conservatory of Music, he received the Emil Hermann award in violin, and appeared as guest Concertmaster, and soloist with the Cincinnati Ballet Orchestra.
 Paul was also appointed Associate Concertmaster of the West Virginia Symphony.
 During this time, he was also a substitute section violinist with the Cincinnati Symphony Orchestra.

-Paul also instructs the Twin City String Collective.
+Paul also directs the Twin City String Collective.
 More information can be found here.

 Viola & Violin Lessons

-Chris Bock has performed with the Illinois Symphony Orchestra since 1981, and is entering her 12th season as principal viola.
-Chris has a Bachelor of Performance Degree from Illinois State University and a Masters of Performance Degree from Northwestern University and has partially completed her doctorate at the University of Illinois.
-She has taught at various Universities for the past 30 years and was teaching at Millikin University for the past 18 years.
-She now enjoys teaching at The Music Shoppe studios and has about 40 students.
+Chris Bock has performed as soloist and principal violist with numerous orchestras in the Midwest.
+Just to mention a couple orchestras, Ms. Bock was principal violist of the Illinois Symphony Orchestra for almost 20 years, Millikin-Decatur Symphony for 30 years, and The South Bend Symphony, for 13 years – all concurrent positions!
+Having retired from her principal positions, Chris is now enjoying more time for teaching and fiddling.
+Chris has a Bachelor of Performance Degree from Illinois State University and a Masters of Performance Degree from Northwestern University and a partially completed a doctorate from the University of Illinois.
+She has taught at various Universities for the past 30 years and taught at Millikin University for 18 years.
+Chris currently has a studio at The Music Shoppe studios and maintains a studio of about 60 students.
+Ms. Bock teaches all ages and all advancement on violin, viola and fiddle and there are recitals offered every fall and spring.
+Go to her website for more details at: www.Bocvla.314webmedia.com

-Chris Bock has grown up in the classical world, jammed briefly in a rock band in her past, but now runs wild in the Celtic neighborhoods!
-She is the newest member of The Shanties.
-As the fiddler in this new Irish rock band, Chris has fallen in love with Irish music and playing a star role – the Violin!
+Chris Bock has grown up in the classical world, but played briefly in a rock band called The Polite Coyotes and discovered she enjoys performing rock music and jamming on the fiddle!
+Now, she runs wild in the Celtic neighborhoods and is a member of The Shanties.
+In her seventh year as the fiddler in this new Irish rock band, Chris has fallen in love with Irish music and playing a star role on the fiddle.
+Go to www.theshanties.com for upcoming concert dates.

 Amanda Mendez grew up in the Pullman neighborhood on Chicago’s south side.
 She started playing cello at the age of fourteen and quickly decided to pursue it as a career.
 She attained her Bachelor of Music in cello performance at Illinois Wesleyan University in Bloomington, Illinois where she studied with Dr. Nina Gordon.
 During her time there she was the recipient of the Louis A. Bury Music Scholarship, the Amateur Music Club Scholarship, and the Todd M. French/Stringworks Talent Award.
 She also worked with the Illinois Chamber Music Festival and Cello Camps as a counselor, coach, and event coordinator.
 She was named on the Dean’s List each semester and graduated Magna Cum Laude.